 New 4-H families may enroll at any time.
 However, in order to participate in the Dunn County 4-H fair and 4-H softball, members must be enrolled by May 1st.

 November 15th

 Re-enrollments due at the Extension Office.
-Select projects you are interested in.
+Re-enroll in your club and select projects you are interested in.

 May 1st